YottaDB/YDBDoc/ProgGuide/functions.rst

 $EXTRACT() provides a tool for manipulating strings based on character positions.

 For a yottadb process started in UTF-mode, $EXTRACT interprets the string arguments as UTF-8 encoded.
 With VIEW "BADCHAR" enabled, $EXTRACT() produces a run-time error when it encounters a character in the reserved range of the Unicode® Standard, but it does not process the characters that fall after the span specified by the arguments.
 The parallel function of $EXTRACT() is $ZEXTRACT().
 Use $ZEXTRACT() for byte-oriented operations.
-For more information, refer to `zextract-function`.
+For more information, refer to :ref:`zextract-function`.

 $EXTRACT() can be used on the left-hand side of the equal sign (=) of a SET command to set a substring of a string.
 This construct permits easy maintenance of individual pieces within a string.
 It can also be used to right justify a value padded with blank characters.
 For more information on SET $EXTRACT(), refer to :ref:`set-command`.